AlexEzzeddine/campus42/README.md

 # 42 Campus
+<a href="https://campus.42.us.org" target="_blank">42 Campus</a>
-[42 Campus](https://campus.42.us.org) is a website that allows 42 Silicon Valley students find each other on the map.
+(available only inside the 42 network) is a website that allows 42 Silicon Valley students to find each other on the map.
 It is written in Python Django and uses 42 API to access users locations.

 ![](/screenshot.png)